Nachtfeuer/covid19/README.md

 Options:
-  -w, --width INTEGER         Width in pixels for the image.  [default: 1024] -h, --height INTEGER        Height in pixels for the image.  [default: 768] -c, --country TEXT          Country as filter for the data.  [default:
+  -w, --width INTEGER         Width in pixels for the image.  [default: 1024] -h, --height INTEGER        Height in pixels for the image.  [default: 768] -c, --country <NAME>        Country as filter for the data.  [default:
                               Germany]
   -f, --format [png|svg|jpg]  File format for image.  [default: png] --viewer / --no-viewer      Show/hide the viewer.  [default: True] --initial-cases INTEGER     Ignoring intial cases less than than given value
                               for visualization (totals are not affected)
                               [default: 0]
+  --cache / --no-cache        Enable/Diable the cache.  [default: False] --cache-file <PATH>         Path and filename of the cache file.  [default:
+                              D:\Programmierung\covid19\covid19.csv]
   --help                      Show this message and exit.
 ```

+Hint: The default for cache file looks (of course) on your machine differently.

 ## Links